-Described as “one of the most important musicians of his generation" (ThreeWeeks), Simon Thacker is a composer, classical guitarist, improviser and ensemble leader whose ever expanding musical world draws on a deep immersion in diverse cultures.
+Described as “one of the most important musicians of his generation" (ThreeWeeks), Simon Thacker is a composer, classical guitarist, improviser and ensemble leader.
+His ever expanding musical world develops new possibilities through a deep immersion in diverse cultures.

-Renowned as a classical guitar soloist, he will make his debut solo tour of India this year with his newly written programme Pashyanti.
-He has also developed some of today’s most prescient ensembles: Simon Thacker’s Svara-Kanti, a world leading Indo-Western collective which has seen him tour and collaborate at major festivals in India, Pakistan and Bangladesh, including for an audience of 60 000 in Dhaka and at The Sacred Pushkar, one of the region’s biggest sacred music festivals; Simon Thacker's Ritmata, his musical laboratory with three of Europe’s leading improvisers; Karmana with Polish cellist Justyna Jablonska, a new vision for chamber music; and Songs of the Roma with Justyna and Roma Gypsy singer/violinist Masha Natanson, a new Romany musical journey.
+As well as touring as a classical guitar soloist whose music expands the soundworld of the instrument, Simon has also developed some of today’s most prescient ensembles, all of which exclusively perform his original compositions and reimaginings.
+Simon Thacker’s Svara-Kanti is a world leading Indo-Western community of lineups expanding on Hindustani, Carnatic, Punjabi folk and Baul spiritual influences.
+This has seen him tour and collaborate at major festivals in India, Pakistan and Bangladesh, including for an audience of 60 000 in Dhaka and at The Sacred Pushkar, one of the region’s biggest sacred music festivals.
+Their 2018 Trikala double album was acclaimed across the world, notably in India and Bangladesh in major periodicals such as The Hindu, Times of India and Rolling Stone India, and won a Scottish New Music Award in 2019.
+MaNN Vasanai (from Trikala) was turned into a dance choreography by Piah Dance company.
+Simon Thacker's Ritmata is Simon's musical laboratory with three of Europe’s leading improvisers (classical guitar, piano, bass, drums).
+Karmana with Polish cellist Justyna Jablonska seeks a new vision for chamber music.
+Songs of the Roma with Justyna and Roma singer/violinist exponent Masha Natanson envisions a new Romany musical journey.
 All of these groups have been selected for the prestigious Made in Scotland showcase.
 In the studio he has taken the backwards recording technique pioneered by Jimi Hendrix and the Beatles to new heights.

-Simon's startlingly original music has propelled many traditions forward and created a new frontier for classical guitar.
-His pieces have been played on radio in over 50 countries.
-As an educator, he has been classical guitar tutor at Edinburgh Napier University and Edinburgh College for over a decade.
+Simon's pieces have been played on radio in over 50 countries.
+As an educator, he has been classical guitar tutor at Edinburgh Napier University and Edinburgh College for over fifteen years.
 He has performed as soloist with many orchestras, including the RSNO.

 "The leader of the pack clearly is Simon Thacker.
 His playing affects an ethereal beauty that is unsurpassed by most musicians today...
 Not only is Mr. Thacker a sublime technician but his artistry seems to soar above that of most mere mortals.
 His ability to extract such meaning and expression from merely six nylon strings speaks of true genius."
 The World Music Report (Canada)